yh0010/DBproject/README.md

 ### Potential add-ons:
+* && user can select best answer
+* Adjust UI
-* User can see its own recent activity
+* User can see its own recent activity, User can see their own Q & A
 * bookmark feature
+* the thumbs_up is not correctly reflected on user account
 * B+ tree acceletrate?
 * ??git issue ??multi threading
 * lexical relevance ranking?
 * cookies?
-#### -------May 14--------
-- user can select best answer for the question s/he created, not created by others
-- question display selected best answer if there's one
-- add warning to unselected tags when creating question
-- change all warning format to match uniformly

 #### -------May 13--------
 ---Rose---
 Fixed bugs:
 - Fixed answers not showing in user’s own Q&A
 - Fixed warnings when no similar questions on show_answer page